 - Remember where they put things

 - Listen carefully in group conversation

-Secondary symptoms of ADHD may include depression, anxiety, low self-esteem, boredom, addictions and poor self image.
+Secondary ADHD symptoms may include depression, anxiety, low self-esteem, boredom, addictions, and poor self-image.
 These symptoms are often a result of the stresses and challenges of living with the primary symptoms.
-Sometimes the secondary symptoms can be so acute that they are inaccurately diagnosed as the primary symptoms.
+Sometimes the secondary symptoms can be so acute they are inaccurately diagnosed as primary symptoms.
 It is not unusual, especially for adults, to receive the ADHD diagnosis after getting a second or third opinion.

 People with these secondary symptoms often feel: